Choojermelon/Altemia/content/Documents/Letters/Echo of the Past.md

 The words ring through my head.
 Again and again.
 Had I been forgetting to breathe?
 Had I been holding my breath?
 I suddenly gasp as I think of it, the stench of smoke filling my lungs, I clutch my chest and slump to the ground, panting, closing my eyes that have filled with tears…only to open them to darkness, still panting, but without smoke filling my lungs.

-I am in my makeshift bed here in Dawnhearth, it is night time and everyone else is asleep.
+I am in my makeshift bed here in [[Dawnhearth]], it is night time and everyone else is asleep.
 It’s pleasantly cool in the room, though that is more of a problem due to me being fully drenched in sweat.
 I slowly get my breathing under control again, wiping the tears from my eyes.
 Stupid nightmare…even though the events didn’t actually play out as they did in it, they were based on real ones.
 I was there.
 I get up and brush a paw through my sweat-stained fur.
 I guess I’ll have to take a night time bath and hopefully not wake anyone.
 If I didn’t draw attention with my nightmare already.
 It begs the question: will I ever be able to come face to face with it?

 -Akira